akarazhev/java-challenges/doc/twopointers/valid_palindrome.md

 ## Statement

-Write a function that takes a string, s, as an input and determines whether or not it is a palindrome.
+Write a function that takes a string, **s**, as an input and determines whether or not it is a palindrome.

 > Note: A **palindrome** is a word, phrase, or sequence of characters that reads the same backward as forward.